Full API Reference

 remove_users(usernames)

-Remove one or more users from this group.
+Remove users from the group.

 Parameters: